 Ear mites are microscopic parasites that usually take up residence in your cat’s ear canals, although the mites can spread to other parts of the body, including the neck, rear end, and tail area.

 Ear mites are extremely contagious in cats, passing from animal to animal.
 Kittens often get ear mites from their mothers.
-Adult cats can pick up ear mites from other cats and even from dogs because the same type of ear mite affects many different species.
+Adult cats can pick up ear mites from other cats and even from dogs since the same type of ear mite affects many different species.

 Signs & Symptoms Of Ear Mites In Cats

 Ear mite infestations are extremely uncomfortable for your cat.
 The mites cause severe itching and pain.
+Some cats with severe, chronic infestations can even develop weight loss or neurologic symptoms.

 - Copious dark, bad-smelling debris in the ear